1byte-yoda/gs-news-app/README.md

 $ docker-compose run api python manage.py cov
 ```

-### 6. Open your virtualbox's _IP Address_ on web browser, on the example above the UP Address is _192.168.99.107_.
+### 6. Open your virtualbox's _IP Address_ on web browser, on the example above the IP Address was _192.168.99.107_.
 (Might take some time for the React App to load.)

 #
 ## Quick snapshot of the Application's API endpoints.